7 Holiday Traditions to Help Avoid Christmas Debt

 - Go all out with Christmas lights and decorations.
 Kids or no kids, decorations are a great way to get into the spirit of the holidays.
 This year, put enough lights up so your house can be seen from outer space, make (and then eat) a gingerbread house, or create your own Christmas tree decorations.

 - Give small, meaningful gifts.
 For some families, getting Christmas gifts for each other has resorted to the exchange of shopping lists.
 Where’s the fun in that?
 To make gifts more meaningful, try giving small items that are attached to fond memories, such as a framed concert ticket or a souvenir from your travels together.
+Smaller, personalized gifts help in avoiding Christmas debt during the holiday season.

 The pressures of buying the perfect gift can be overwhelming, perhaps causing you to take on debt just to make your loved ones happy.
 Instead, try one (or all) of these 7 Christmas traditions to help your family avoid the trap of materialism this season and add meaning to the holidays.